-Contaminated diet contributes to phthalate and bisphenol A exposureFebruary 27th, 2013 in Health /
+Contaminated diet contributes to phthalate and bisphenol A exposureFebruary 27, 2013 in Medicine & Health / Health

 While water bottles may tout BPA-free labels and personal care products declare phthalates not among their ingredients, these assurances may not be enough.
 According to a study published February 27 in the Nature's Journal of Exposure Science and Environmental Epidemiology, people may be exposed to these chemicals in their diets, even if their meals are organic and foods are prepared, cooked and stored in non-plastic containers.
 And children may be most vulnerable.